toolstack/git-to-wp-plugin-dir-release-script/README.md

 * git-use-tag: The tag to use from the GIT repo, this can be a placeholder or a specific tag (like "master")
 * git-path: Local path the GIT utilities.
-* git-do-not-tag: By default the release script will check to see if the tag exists in the GIT repo and create it if it doesn, setting this will instead abort the script if it is not found.
+* git-do-not-tag: By default the release script will check to see if the tag exists in the GIT repo and create it if it doesn't, setting this will instead abort the script if it is not found.
 * git-tag-message: The commit message when committing the changes to the trunk of the SVN tree.

 ### Delete Settings